BridgesUNCC/bridges-server-data-reddit/README.md

 ## Running the server locally
-Make sure to have all the dependices installed from the requirements file
+Make sure to have all the dependencies installed from the requirements file

+### Getting reddit credentials

+You'll need a reddit account and credential for an app set by reddit.

+Follow the process given at [https://rymur.github.io/setup].

+export in the environment of the flask server you clientID as ```REDDIT_CLIENT``` and you API token as ```REDDIT_TOKEN```

 ### Linux